 Your brand goes a long way to define who you are, even before you get into the same room with someone.
-It is your virtual business card, your forerunner in different situations, and the impression that people will form.
-To stand out from the crowd in any setting, here are some ways to improve your personal brand.
+It is your virtual business card, your forerunner in different situations and the impression that people will form, and keep, of you.
+To stand out from the crowd in any setting, here are some nuggets on improving your personal brand.

-These keywords form the basis of the next tip.
+These would form the basis of the next tip.

-Check out how to build a good LinkedIn profile.
-It allows you to showcase your resume in a concise form while keeping you up-to-date with happenings in your industry.
+Although not a social media platform per se, building a good LinkedIn profile is also on the table.
+It allows you to showcase your resume in a concise form while keeping you updated with happenings in your industry too.

 You Might Also Like: The importance of Business Networking – and how to do it right